 In the event that your application for an extension of your UK Spouse visa is approved, you will automatically be given a permit containing your biometric information.

 DavidsonMorris is a law firm specialising in UK immigration.
-We help individuals with their UK immigration needs, and can guide and support you through any Home Office process, including the application to extend your stay using form FLR M. If you have a question, please contact us.
+We help individuals with all their UK immigration needs, and can guide and support you through any Home Office process, including the application to extend your stay and remain in the UK with your loved ones using form FLR M. If you have a question, please contact us.

 FLR M FAQs